CjTouzi/repo_assignment/CODE_BOOK.md

 time_Body_Accelometer_signal_Z_Standard_deviation
 ```

-three  variables above represent average  of the original standart deviation value of the time domain signals captured at a constant rate of 50 Hz.
+three  variables above represent average  of the original standard deviation value of the time domain signals captured at a constant rate of 50 Hz.
 Variables represent 3-axial raw acceleration signal of the body measured by accelerometer.
 X,Y,Z in the variable name describes each axial.